Business.gov.nl

 CE marking

-The Pleasure craft must bear a manufacturer's plate with CE marking.
+Pleasure crafts must bear a manufacturer's plate with CE marking.
+This is a European label that proves that the craft meets European requirements.
 The plate should be visible from the steering position of the vessel.

 Applying for CE marking